Dylag/BlackJack/README.md

 # BlackJack
-A web black jack game
+A simple web black jack game

 Here we have a web BlackJack version using websockets.